convissor/ubuntu_laptop_installation/readme.md

 ==========================

 Instructions and bash scripts for installing and configuring Ubuntu 12.04 (Precise Pagnolian) on a PC laptop.
+Works great for desktops too.

+See this repository's "14.04" branch for setting up Trusty Tahr or Saucy Salamander.

 Notable features:

 * Encrypts entire hard drive
 * Tracks all changes to `/etc` and `/usr/share/glib-2.0/schemas` via git